-- Formulating and approving the objectives, strategies and long-term plans for the Company's continued development and operation, in conjunction with management; - Monitoring the implementation of these objectives, strategies and long-term plans to ensure the Company, to the best of its ability, delivers value to Shareholders;

-- iii.
-Monitoring the Company's overall performance and financial results, including adopting annual budgets and approving the Company's financial statements; - v.
-Selecting and reviewing the performance of the Managing Director; - vi.
-Ensuring significant business risks are identified and appropriately managed; - vii.
-Ensuring that the Company meets the statutory, regulatory and reporting requirements of the ASX Limited and the Corporations Act; - viii.
-Ensuring that the Company, its directors, officers, employees and Associates are aware of and comply with all relevant laws and regulations; - ix.
-Reporting to Shareholders on performance; and - x.
-Deciding on the payment of dividends to Shareholders.
+- formulating and approving the objectives, strategies and long-term plans for the Company's continued development and operation, in conjunction with management; - ii. monitoring the implementation of these objectives, strategies and long-term plans to ensure the Company, to the best of its ability, delivers value to Shareholders; - iii. monitoring the Company's overall performance and financial results, including adopting annual budgets and approving the Company's financial statements; - iv. selecting and reviewing the performance of the Managing Director; - v. ensuring significant business risks are identified and appropriately managed; - vi. ensuring that the Company meets the statutory, regulatory and reporting requirements of the ASX Limited and the Corporations Act; - vii. ensuring that the Company, its directors, officers, employees and Associates are aware of and comply with all relevant laws and regulations; - viii. reporting to Shareholders on performance; and - ix . deciding on the payment of dividends to Shareholders.